JuliaSokolova/2017_French_Presidential_election_tweets_analysis-/README.md

 ## Approach

 - Use data gathered from Twitter API
-- Process data in Spark
+- Process data in Spark with PySpark
 - Visualize insights with Python library Matplotlib

 <br>